The Crime of Ecocide

 Many Promise Institute Hands Helped Shepherd Ecocide Law Into Being

 In alphabetical order, we were assisted greatly by students Amanda Brown ’20, Lydia Heye ’22, Hannah Seulgee Jung ’20, Prashant Khurana ’20, and Ashley Sykora ’21.
 Their work proved essential in so many aspects and we are proud to have offered hands-on work of this caliber as part of their legal education.

 Meanwhile our faculty and visiting professors contributed, too!
-Professors Máximo Langer, Richard Steinberg and guest Richard Dicker gave invaluable input at the inception of the project.
-Our Assistant Director Jess Peake was a member of the working group.
+Our Assistant Director Jess Peake was a member of the working group; Professors Máximo Langer, Richard Steinberg and guest lecturer Richard Dicker gave invaluable input at the inception of the project.